zdfowler/diedactic/paper.md

-Using a series of scripts available at the project repository, all images from the list are pulled to the server and then 'slimmed' using the `docker-slim build` command.
-No effort to configure or optimize the image was performed; all slimming was executed using default settings to perform HTTP proving on any port exposed from within the image.
+Using a series of scripts available at the project repository, all images from the list are pulled to the server and then 'slimmed' using the `docker-slim build` command, which by default performs an HTTP probe for non-interactive analysis.
+The list included 163 images as of retrieval on Aug 8, 2020, however the list soon became outdated even during subsequent runs only hours later, due to the real-time nature of the Docker Hub service.
+No effort to configure or optimize the slimming process was performed; all slimming was executed using default settings to perform HTTP probing on any port exposed from within the image itself.

 Once slimmed, each image was pushed to the private registry for analysis by `clair`.
-The `klar` tool acts as a client to the `clair` service, avoiding the need to script cURL based API calls to process images.
+The `klar` tool acts as a client to the `clair` service, avoiding the need to script cURL based API calls to register, push, and process images.
 A script then submits both the original images pulled from Docker Hub as well as the slimmed versions using `klar`.
 The results of the submission are outputted and saved as JSON and text-based log files.
 Result data includes the name of image, final image size, number of layers processed by `clair`, and counts for Unknown, Negligible, Low, Medium, and High vulnerabilities.

+Data to measure how well the slimming process worked in preserving application functionality was not collected.
+The slimming process performed in this work may have resulted in non-functional application containers.

 # Results

+Results of slimming and analysis by `klar` identified three types of vulnerability
+reduction:

+  a) No reduction in attack surface
+  b) Reduction in attack surface
+  c) Unknown reduction in attack surface

+Type (b) is considered to be success, in terms of the slimming process.

+## No Reduction

+The number of CVEs present in the slimmed version equaled the number of CVEs present in the original image.
+No severity changes were observed (e.g., if High CVEs changed to Low, etc.), indicating zero reduction in attack surface as defined by open CVEs.

+## Reduction

+The number of CVEs present in the slimmed version was less than CVEs in the original image.
+In most cases, not only was there a reduction in CVEs, but the slimming process appeared to eliminate all CVEs from the image.
+See Discussion below on possible implications.

+## Unknown Reduction

+An error occurred during the default slimming operation.
+No CVE measurement could be performed when images were not slimmed, thus producing a NULL state of results.

+# Discussion

+Initially, image slimming that resulted in a complete reduction of CVEs created doubt that the tools were functioning properly.
+Expanding the list to include a variety of image types (middleware such as node, applications such as nextcloud), eliminated that concern.
+The primary driver for reduction in CVEs during the slimming process is the construction of the image by its authors.
+Images that include an exposed port with an HTTP interface improved the ability for the `docker-slim` process to do its job.
+However, as in the case with web applications such as `drupal` and `nextcloud`, the slimming process did not capture full application functionality.
+The slimmed image often failed after navigating away from the application's home page or installation steps, for example.

+Images that exposed zero ports by default, such as `ubuntu` and `node` failed the slimming process entirely.
+The slimming process has no visibility into the running processes without deeper execution, and as a result a slimmed version of the image could not be created by the tool.
+Analysis of CVE data in these cases was not possible.

 # Citations (example area)